What Are The Different Types Of Risks In Project Management

 By displaying all the relevant data on your projects, Project Central helps you understand the risks in a second, and plan out a successful project in spite of the obstacles.

-And since it’s a visual project management integration for Office 365, it even alerts you to projects that could be at risk!
+And since it’s a visual project management integration for Microsoft 365, it even alerts you to projects that could be at risk!

 Step 3.
 Make a Decision